 What is bankruptcy?

 Bankruptcy is a legal process, designed for the honest but unfortunate debtor, to assist an individual to get out of debt so they may have a fresh financial start.
-For more information on bankruptcy please refer to our bankruptcy web pages or call Allan Marshall & Associates Inc for a free consultation.
+For more information on the bankruptcy process please refer to our bankruptcy service page or contact us via our online form.

 How long does bankruptcy last?